 Lebanon Travel Warning

-The Department of State urges U.S. citizens to avoid all travel to Lebanon because of ongoing safety and security concerns.
+The Department of State warns U.S. citizens to avoid travel to Lebanon because of the threats of terrorism, armed clashes, kidnapping, and outbreaks of violence near Lebanon’s borders with Syria and Israel.
 U.S. citizens living and working in Lebanon should understand that they accept the risks of remaining in the country and should carefully consider those risks.
-This supersedes the Travel Warning issued on May 29, 2015.
+This supersedes the Travel Warning issued on December 11, 2015.

 Palestinian groups hostile to both the Lebanese government and the United States operate autonomously in formal and informal refugee camps in different areas of the country.
 Intra-communal violence within the camps has resulted in shootings and explosions.
-U.S. citizens should avoid Palestinian refugee camps.
-The security situation in informal encampments of Syrian refugees is equally problematic.
+On April 12, 2016, a car bomb explosion killed a senior Palestinian official near the Ein al-Hilweh Palestinian refugee camp in the southern port city of Sidon.
+U.S. citizens should avoid travel to refugee camps.

 The U.S. Department of State warns U.S. citizens of the risk of traveling on airlines that fly over Syria.
 Commercial aircraft are at risk when flying over regions in conflict.
 We strongly recommend that U.S. citizens considering air travel overseas evaluate the route that their proposed commercial flight may take and avoid any flights that pass through Syrian airspace.
 U.S. government personnel in Lebanon have been prohibited from taking flights that pass through Syrian airspace.

 The Department of State considers the threat to U.S. government personnel in Beirut sufficiently serious to require them to live and work under strict security restrictions.
 The internal security policies of the U.S. Embassy may be adjusted at any time and without advance notice.
-These practices limit, and may prevent, access by U.S. Embassy officials to certain areas of the country, especially to parts of metropolitan Beirut, Tripoli, the Bekaa Valley, and southern Lebanon.
-Because of security concerns, unofficial travel to Lebanon by U.S. government employees and their family members is strictly limited, and requires the Department of State’s prior approval.
+These practices limit, and may prevent, access by U.S. Embassy officials to certain areas of the country, especially to parts of metropolitan Beirut, Tripoli, the Bekaa Valley, refugee camps, and southern Lebanon.

 In the event that the security climate in Lebanon worsens, U.S. citizens will be responsible for arranging their own travel out of Lebanon.
-U.S. citizens should be aware that the Embassy does not offer protection services to individuals who feel unsafe.
+The Embassy does not offer protection services to U.S. citizens who feel unsafe.
 U.S. citizens with special medical or other needs should be aware of the risks of remaining given their condition, and should be prepared to seek treatment in Lebanon if they cannot arrange for travel out of the country.

-U.S. government-facilitated evacuations, such as the evacuation that took place from Lebanon in 2006, occur only when no safe commercial alternatives exist.
+U.S. government-facilitated evacuations, such as the evacuation that took place from Lebanon in 2006, occur only when no safe commercial alternatives exist, and they are not guaranteed even when commercial travel options are limited or non-existent.
 Evacuation assistance is provided on a cost-recovery basis, which means the traveler must reimburse the U.S. government for travel costs.
-The lack of a valid U.S. passport may hinder U.S. citizens' ability to depart the country and may slow the U.S. Embassy's ability to provide assistance.
-U.S. citizens in Lebanon should therefore ensure that they have proper and current documentation at all times.
+U.S. citizens in Lebanon should ensure that they have valid U.S. passports, as lack of documentation could hinder U.S. citizens' ability to depart the country.
 U.S. Legal Permanent Residents should consult with the Department of Homeland Security before they depart the United States to ensure they have proper documentation to re-enter.
 Further information on the Department’s role during emergencies is provided on the Bureau of Consular Affairs’ website.